 But none of that is very likely if you’re not spending regular, consistent time with God, and in His word.
 Which is why we’re here talking about how to do devotions today.
-Now that we have a better idea of the meaning of devotion, we can dive in to more specific tools for how to do devotions on a regular basis.
+Now that we have a better idea of the meaning of the word, we can dive into more specific tools for making this a regular part of life.

 How To Do Devotions

-So long as you’re consistently having time with God, listening to His heart through His Word, and sharing your heart with him in prayer, how to do devotions doesn’t have to look the same every day, or the same as someone else’s does.
+So long as you’re consistently having time with God, listening to His heart through His Word, and sharing your heart with him in prayer, it doesn’t have to look the same every day, or the same as someone else’s does.

-There’s more than one way how to do devotions.
+There’s more than one way.
 But the essentials are communication and growth.